Canada Travel Insurance: Plans & Prices

 Medical Emergencies in Remote or Rural Areas

-Canada is the second-largest country in the world, and it features numerous must-see destinations far from hospitals or urgent care facilities.
+Canada is the second-largest country in the world, and it features numerous must-see destinations that are far from hospitals or urgent care facilities.

-Travel medical insurance covers injuries or illnesses incurred while hiking, skiing, or road-tripping through remote areas.
-Medical Evacuation can cost tens of thousands of dollars in cases where air transport is necessary.
+Travel medical insurance can cover medical expenses related to unexpected injuries or illnesses incurred while hiking, skiing, or road-tripping through remote areas.
+A medical evacuation can cost $100,00+ in cases where air transport is necessary.

 Adventure and Outdoor Activities